fmerg/vsslib/README.md

 ```

 > **Warning**
-> Throws error if the predefined shares are not less than `t` or any of the
+> Throws error if the predefined shares are not less than `t`, or any of the
-> provided indices in not in the range `(0,..., t - 1]` or any of the provided
+> provided indices in not in the range `(0,..., t - 1]`, or any of the provided
 > values is not a valid byte representation with respect to the underlying
 > cryptosystem.